XpiritBV/ContainerWorkshop-Docs/Lab6-Kubernetes.md

 When you want to run a containerized application inside the cluster, you will use a Deployment configuration to schedule a pod.
 The `Deployment` resource will govern the lifecycle of a `Pod`.
 A pod is a group of one or more containers running on 1 node.
 It can have its own storage and networking setup and contains specifications on how to run the actual containers.

-Start a new deployment using `kubectl create deployment` by creating a Pod running an nginx container:
+Start a new deployment using `kubectl create deployment` by creating a pod running an nginx container:

 ```
 kubectl create deployment hello-nginx --image=nginx